 « Previous Page

 There are other things you can do to take care of your body and your heart.
-These things will help you feel better.
-And they will also reduce your risk of heart attack and stroke.

 Other Works Consulted

 Riegel B, et al. (2009).
 State of the science.
 Promoting self-care in patients with heart failure.
 A scientific statement from the American Heart Association.
 Circulation, 120(12): 1141–1163.

 ByHealthwise StaffPrimary Medical ReviewerKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerAdam Husney, MD - Family Medicine

 Current as ofSeptember 27, 2016

 & Adam Husney, MD - Family Medicine